 There are many different ways workers can collect payment for injuries caused by defective construction equipment.
 The first thing workers should do is file for workers’ compensation so that their medical bills and lost wages will be paid for during their recovery.
 While workers’ compensation can provide immediate benefits, it is also limited in the amount of compensation it will provide for an injury.

 If a defective product on a construction site has caused severe injury or permanent disability, the injured worker may qualify for additional compensation through:

 - Third-party cases.
 If the manufacturer created or distributed a defective product that resulted in an injury, workers can file a product liability claim against the company that made the equipment.
 Unlike workers’ compensation benefits, a third-party claim can provide payment for non-economic damages, including pain and suffering and reduced quality of life.

 - Labor Law 200.
 Under New York state labor laws, construction site owners and contractors have a duty to make workplaces reasonably safe for employees.
 Owners, contractors, and subcontractors who do not remove faulty equipment or properly train employees on safety measures may be sued for the costs of an injury.

 - Labor Law 241.
 If an injury was caused by defective or outdated safety equipment, an employee may be owed compensation under Labor Law 241.

 - Wrongful death.
 In addition to workers’ compensation death benefits, family members may file a wrongful death lawsuit for a construction worker’s lost income and the cost of any medical care and treatment related to the fatal injury.

-If you or someone you love has been injured by a piece of defective construction equipment, New Jersey or New York construction attorneys can help you identify the potentially liable parties and pursue the damages to which you are entitled.
+If you or someone you love has been injured by a piece of defective construction equipment, a construction accident attorney can help you identify the potentially liable parties and pursue the damages to which you are entitled.
 Simply fill out our quick online contact form or call (800) 362-9329 to speak with a construction injury lawyer at Hofmann & Schweitzer today.